-- Demonstrate workplace readiness skills
+Demonstrate workplace readiness skills

-- Obtain first aid and CPR certification
+Obtain first aid and CPR/BLS certification

-- Collect and record vital signs
+Collect and record vital signs

-- Assist with oral examinations
+Assist with oral examinations

-- Prepare tray set-ups for oral procedures
+Prepare tray set-ups for oral procedures

-- Prepare patients and operatories for dental procedures
+Prepare patients and operatories for dental procedures

-- Take radiographic images and chart findings
+Take radiographic images and chart findings

-- Provide better visibility for dentists by using suction, retractors, and other equipment
+Provide better visibility for dentists by using suction, retractors, and other equipment

-- Take impressions and prepare models
+Take impressions and prepare study models

-- Assist in maintaining accurate patient treatment records
+Assist in maintaining accurate patient treatment records

-- Schedule patient appointments and follow-up care
+Schedule patient appointments and follow-up care

-- Assist with patient billing, insurance, and other office tasks
+Assist with patient billing, insurance, and other office tasks

-- Assist with patient emergencies
+Assist with patient emergencies

-- Assist in procedures by selecting, mixing, or providing needed materials
+Assist in procedures by selecting, mixing, or providing needed materials

 Job opportunities may include working with other dental health professionals in private dental offices, hospitals, corporations, specialty dental clinics, volunteer dental events, and public health settings.

 Dental Assistant is a competitive admissions program.
-The deadline to submit a program application to the spring cohort is October 15th, the deadline to apply for admission to the summer cohort is April 15th.
-Click here to apply for program admission.
+The deadline to submit a program application is April 15th.
+Please visit www.mecc.edu to apply for program admission.
 Travel to clinical assignments and to the Center for Workforce and Innovation in Appalachia is required.
 The following immunizations, checks and screenings are required.

 Proof & record of three Hepatitis B vaccinations OR proof of immunity by titer OR proof that a current series of three is in progress and on time.

-Proof and record of two Hepatitis A vaccinations OR proof of immunity by titer OR proof of the first in the series being received within the past six months
+Proof and record of two Hepatitis A vaccinations OR proof of immunity by titer OR proof of the first in the series being received within the past six months.

 Proof & record of two MMR vaccines OR proof of immunity by titer.

 Proof & record of negative TB test (two-step).

 Proof & record of seasonal flu shot.

 Proof & record of two varicella vaccinations OR proof of immunity by titer.

 Proof & record of DTP (diphtheria, tetanus, pertussis) vaccinations OR proof of immunity by titer.

-Proof and record of current health insurance coverage
+Proof and record of current health insurance coverage.

 Passing of criminal and sexual background checks and drug screen.